 Where do we play our games?

-The 8U program is a “traveling program” which means that our league games on Monday or Wednesday nights during the summer season and Sunday evenings in the FALL.
+The 8U program is a “traveling program” which means that our league games on Wednesday nights during the summer season and Sunday evenings in the FALL.
 For example, last year's team traveled Bloomington, Eagan, Minnetonka, Edina and/or Burnsville.
 The league does their best to ensure that teams do not have an unreasonable travel schedule.

 Game schedules as well as field locations (with directions) will be uploaded to the team pages when the schedule is finalized for 8U.

 Where do we practice?

 We practice on the fields at Richfield Middle School - 75th and Newton.
 The gate is right by the parking lot.

 What can I do to help my daughter become a better player?

 Practice outside of practice.
 Just playing catch is probably the easiest and most enjoyable way to help your daughter.
 Good throws and good catches are central to playing the game well.
 Talk to your daughter’s coach about what your daughter needs to work on to improve and how you can help her.